A Novel Sound Recorded in Association with Bottom Feeding in Humpback Whales

 The Society for Marine Biology

 Stimpert, Alison; Wiley, David N.; Shorter, Kenneth A.; Barton, Kira L.; Johnson, Mark P.; Ware, Colin; Arsenault, Roland; Lammers, Marc O.; and Au, Whitlow W.L., "A Novel Sound Recorded in Association with Bottom Feeding in Humpback Whales" (2005).
-Center for Coastal and Ocean Mapping.
+Biennial Conference on the Biology of Marine Mammals (CBMM).
 353.

 This document is currently not available here.